Add extra support to your bladder from the inside

 If pelvic floor exercises, improving your core, adjusting your exercise regime and better bladder management have not been enough to resolve your bladder leakage then these devices may offer an alternative to surgery.
 They have a similar mechanism of action (mechanical support of the urethra) to the TVT and colposuspension procedures.

-These work particularly well in certain situations.
+These support pessaries work particularly well in certain situations.
 If you or your physiotherapist feel that the bladder has dropped only a little bit (prolapse of the anterior wall/cystocele) but that everything else inside (particularly the uterus) is still well supported.
-If you feel you have created a good layer of muscles through exercise but still need a bit more support when you are trying to be active.
+Or if you feel you have created a good layer of muscles through exercise but still need a bit more support when you are trying to be active.

 How does an internal bladder support reduce urinary leakage?